reginaflores/AlgoSims2016/week04/README.md

 ###Code

 (a) Make an orbiting planet sketch.
 Get creative!
 I want to start seeing your personal aestetic in your homeworks.
 So show me your own style.
 You can alwasy include inspiration images in the README.md files of your homework.
-For extra credit, use a GUI using the ofxGUI add-on.
-If you don't know how to use a GUI go to the examples folder in OF and look at the 'gui' example (examples/gui/guiExample).
+Use a GUI using the ofxGUI add-on.
+Go to the examples folder in OF and look at the 'gui' example (examples/gui/guiExample) for GUI tips and tricks.

 (b) Make a particle system that uses repulsion or attraction or both.